md2conf/md2conf/docs/comparison_with_other_tools.md

 # Comparison with other tools

 Comparison with other tools used in java world.
-Comparison performed in 2023 June
+The comparison performed in 2023 June

 ## Comparison table